List of Trinity College Dublin student organisations: Joly Geological Society

 Named after John Joly, the Joly Geological Society was founded in 1960.
 As well as social events the society organises field trips.

 Laurentian Society

 The Laurentian Society is a society named after Saint Laurence O'Toole and which is concerned with relevant issues from a Catholic perspective.
-It existed with no interruptions between the academic years 1952-3 and 2001-2, and held talks and was engaged in charitable activities.
-It was revived as a cultural society in September 2011.
+It existed with no interruptions between the academic years 1952-3 and 2001-2, and was revived in 2011.

 LGBT Society / Q Soc

 Trinity LGBT, later rebranded as Q Soc, is a society which supports the needs of lesbian, gay, bisexual and transgender students and their friends in Trinity College Dublin.
 The LGBT organises social and community events while offering help and support for LGBT students and providing a safe space for LGBT students on campus.

 Trinity College recognised the society in 1982 making it the oldest student LGBT society in Ireland.
 Trinity LGBT was founded in 1982 as "Dublin University Gay Soc", emerging directly from the Sexual Liberation Movement of David Norris and other Irish gay rights pioneers who were active in Trinity in the early 1970s.